The page has been translated by Gen AI.

 Availability Design

-Even if you configure lower-level infrastructure such as servers and networks for high availability, to prevent service interruption when a single device fails, you must have a structure at the application level that can detect and respond to failures.
+Even if the underlying infrastructure such as servers and networks is built for high availability, to prevent service interruption when a single device fails, the application layer must also have a structure that can detect and respond to failures.

 This is also true when you want to increase throughput via Auto-Scaling during a surge in demand.

-Application should be designed to respond flexibly to expansion, so that stable service expansion can be expected.
+The application must be designed to respond flexibly to scaling, enabling stable service expansion.

-To provide scalable and resilient services, we implement the application simply by minimizing unnecessary complexity and overhead.
+To build a scalable and resilient service, we implement the application simply by minimizing unnecessary complexity and overhead.

-A simple Application reduces unforeseen failures and enables stable operation.
+A simple application reduces unexpected failures and enables stable operation.

-On the other hand, when many functions gather in an application and complexity increases, the likelihood of configuration errors or unforeseen interactions occurring grows, and the resulting inefficiency also increases.
+Conversely, when many features accumulate in an application and its complexity increases, the likelihood of configuration errors or unforeseen interactions grows, leading to increased inefficiency.

-A simple structure reduces the area to be controlled, minimizing operational overhead.
+A simple structure reduces the areas that need to be controlled, minimizing operational overhead.

-For these reasons, each workload has various business requirements such as availability, scalability, data consistency, disaster recovery, etc., which become the core criteria for architecture design.
+For this reason, each workload has various business requirements such as availability, scalability, data consistency, and disaster recovery, which become key criteria in architecture design.

-For example, whether tens of thousands of users access the application simultaneously, whether traffic is steady or spikes at certain times, and whether service interruption is permissible and to what extent are important considerations in architectural design.
+For example, whether tens of thousands of users access the application simultaneously, whether traffic is steady or spikes at certain times, and whether service interruptions are permissible—and to what extent—are important considerations when designing the architecture.

-If you configure the application in a complex way to handle the workload, you can provide more features and flexibility.
+Configuring the application in a more complex manner to handle workloads can provide additional functionality and flexibility.

-However, this requires more investment in coordination and communication management between components, which can actually have a negative impact on availability.
+However, this requires greater investment in coordination and communication management among components, which can actually have a negative impact on availability.

-Therefore, if high availability is an essential requirement for the workload, it is desirable to reduce complexity as much as possible and minimize management points.
+Therefore, if high availability is an essential requirement for the workload, it is advisable to reduce complexity as much as possible and minimize management points.

 Design Principles

-1. Add the minimal essential components required by business requirements to the architecture.
+1. Add the minimal components essential to the business requirements to the architecture.

-3. Process simple repetitive operations using Serverless Computing with minimal code.
+3. Process simple repetitive calculations with minimal code using Serverless Computing.

-To ensure high availability, it is important to implement the application with only the minimal essential components, reducing management points, and strengthening scalability and repeatability.
+To ensure high availability, it is important to implement the application with only the minimal essential components, reducing management points and enhancing scalability and repeatability.

-Also, it is preferable to use PaaS rather than code based on IaaS, because it can reduce the burden of infrastructure management and the complexity of high-availability configuration.
+Also, using PaaS instead of IaaS-based code is advisable because it can reduce the burden of infrastructure management and the complexity of configuring high availability.

-The architecture in the figure below is an example of implementing a mobile photo management service using Serverless Computing by utilizing API Gateway and Cloud Functions.
+The architecture in the figure below is an example of implementing a mobile photo management service using Serverless Computing by leveraging API Gateway and Cloud Functions.

-Authentication, Search, Register, Thumbnail, Delete functions were implemented by separating them into independent functions of Cloud Functions.
+Implemented the Authentication, Search, Register, Thumbnail, and Delete functions as separate independent Cloud Functions.

-When the user performs a task in the mobile app, the request is passed to the function via API Gateway and processed.
+When a user performs an operation in the mobile app, the request is passed to the function via API Gateway for processing.

-In this architecture, all functions operate independently, so modifying one function does not affect other functions.
+In this architecture, all functions operate independently, so modifying one function does not affect the others.

-After separating functions to ensure simplicity, it is important to secure service observability through service monitoring.
+After separating functions to achieve simplicity, it is important to ensure service observability through service monitoring.

-In Cloud Functions, it provides monitoring features for call count, execution time, current task count, success/failure call count, memory usage, etc., and you can also view function execution logs.
+In Cloud Functions, monitoring features are provided for call count, execution time, current task count, successful/failed call count, memory usage, etc., and you can also view function execution logs.

 Diagram